 xcol Inventory curates very different types of ethnographic inventions.
 Formally it is organized in four main sections: (1) the proper inventory, which assembles a collection of inventions of four different kinds.
 Besides ‘the inventory inside the inventory’, there are three more sections: (2) Xpositions, (3) Inquiries, and (4) Glossary.
-Each of them collects different kind items.
+Each of them collects different kinds of items.

 Inventions in the inventory section are organized in four typologies, each typology collect a particular type of invention:

 - (i) fieldwork devices are fieldwork inventions that are used and designed in the empirical situation of ethnographic inquiry,

 - (ii) open formats are pedagogical methodologies and venues for the apprenticeship of ethnography,